Moving from a Psychology degree to a Doctoral Degree in Psychology in Mental Health

-Clinical (PhD or PsyD)--concerned with psychopathological (mental health disorders) populations and behavioral health.
+Clinical (PhD or PsyD)--concerned with psychopathological (mental health disorders) populations and behavioral health (including forensics).

 Counseling (PhD)--concerned with vocational and career processes, human diversity, and professional training.
 Click here for a great link from Dr. Jospeh Hammer about all issues related to Counseling Psychology.

 School (PhD)--concerned with the science and practice of psychology with children and the schooling process--involves a large percentage of time assessing children for learning disabilities